 Don’t let limited square footage limit you, and consider creating a bunk room.

 Cottage Hack #2: DIY Your Citronella

 Summer at your lakeside cottage can often equate to lots and lots of mosquito-related complaints across the board.
 Get ahead of the pests, by DIY-ing your own citronella candles to distribute around your property.
 Find the recipe and a step-by-step guide on how to make your own candles here.

 Don’t want to go through the hassle of the above DIY?
 No problem.
-Another easy way to combat those pesky mosquitos is to simply place a strong, electric fan facing your patio or lounging area.
+Another easy way to combat those pesky mosquitos is to simply place a strong, electric fan in a sitting area.
 This will keep the bugs far away, as they’re no match for a brisk breeze.

 Quality outdoor speakers can cost you anywhere from $200.00 to $700.00 for a quality model.
 If playing music outdoors is simply not something you’re willing to designate a pay stub to, check out this “bucket speaker” DIY, which combines orange utility buckets, a 5-inch woofer, a 2.5-inch tweeter cutout, and plywood to create a quality sound system that will serve you all summer.

 Cottage Hack #5: Light Your Fire Unconventionally

 Did you know that Doritos can be used in the place of kindling?
 And if you don’t have Doritos, most other kinds of processed chips will also work.
 Read more about it here.

 Are you looking for ideas for your cottage garden?
 Click here.

 Latest posts by Canadian Home Trends (see all)